blakepasse/harry-potter-chatbot/README.md

 Example 1: The user says "hello".
 The chatbot replies: "I am your helpful Harry Potter assistant".

-Contextual Responses: The chatbot provides rich and relevant information from the Harry Potter universe.
+Contextual Responses: The chatbot provides rich and relevant information from Harry Potter.
 Example 2: The user asks "What are the owls doing?"
 The chatbot responds with a detailed and accurate answer, explaining the role of owls and providing related context.